Catherine (video game): Music

 Meguro began working on the first demo tracks for the game in August 2009.
 Meguro worked as the main composer, leading a team composed of himself, Kenichi Tsuchiya, Atsushi Kitajoh, and Toshiki Konishi.
 Kitajoh was the general coordinator and managed sound effects for the action scenes.
 Meguro did not have much freedom with the project, as Hashino was specific about what he wanted the music to be like, giving him the key words of "classic", "adult oriented" and "erotic".
-The music team used multiple genres for the music in Catherine, switching genre depending on the flow of gameplay; action segments used remixes of classical music, quiet moments used jazz, and the animated cutscenes used symphonic-based music.
+The music team used multiple genres for the music in Catherine, switching genre depending on the flow of gameplay; action segments used reorchestrations of classical music, quiet moments used jazz, and the animated cutscenes used symphonic-based music.
 As the animated cutscenes were produced by an external company, Meguro found creating music for them difficult when compared to previous projects of his, as he had to sync the music to something he had no creative input with.
 Meguro was highly impressed by both the sound quality compared to his previous work, and the amount of control he had to adjust the relative volume of music and sound effects.
 Rapper L-VOKAL contributed to the score.

 For Full Body, in addition to Meguro's original work on the score, music company Inspion Izene was brought on to both arrange and add to the soundtrack.
 The company had previously helped with the original game's sound design, and were brought in to help distinguish the game's sound from that of the Persona series and its parent Megami Tensei.
 L-VOKAL returned to help remix tracks.
 Inspion Izene composed seventeen new tracks for the game.
 The theme song for the game is "Re:set" by Sekai no Owari.
 The theme was performed by Chinese singer Satsuki; the team wanted a voice that would stand out, so they sought out a foreign singer who could speak Japanese.
-However, Re:set is removed for Nintendo Switch version.